Jirka-Mayer/BachelorThesis/thesis-text.md

 <!-- accidentals -->

-All of these attachments lack pitch information, since the pitch is stored in the note token.
-The only exception here are accidentals.
-Accidentals are special, because they need not be attached to a note.
+All of these attachments lack pitch information since the pitch is stored in the note token.
+The only exception here is accidentals.
+Accidentals are special because they need not be attached to a note.
 They can be standalone in a key signature.
 This means that they need pitch information.
 This creates some redundancy in the encoding; when a note has an accidental, they both should have the same pitch.
 This condition is not ideal, because it may cause the model to make unnecessary errors.
-It is however better, than having different tokens for standalone accidentals and attached accidentals.
+It is however better than having different tokens for standalone accidentals and attached accidentals.

 | Mashcima token | Accidental              | Pitch   |
 | -------------- | ----------------------- | ------- |